Gamershy/sirabot-2.0/README.md

 Commands will be managed using `/manage-command`, with command names being provided in their snake-case form when referenced in the command.

+`main` specifies the function that is executed when the command is called.
+It is given the message that triggered the command, as well as an array that contains the message contents split by the U+0020 SPACE character ("` `").
+This function should return a boolean value, or an instance of the `Error` class - or any subclass thereof.
+It **should never** `throw` an error as this will trigger a Promise rejection, which are handled differently to the function exiting normally.

 `permission` determines what permission level is required to execute a command.
 If not provided it will default to `1`, meaning that everyone can execute it.